Major Exploration

 MU Career Center

-Below is a semester guide for exploring students.
+Below is a recommended semester guide for exploring students, including general education requirements and major exploration courses.
 Students should identify a major by 45 hours (end of third semester).
-Once a student earns 60 credit hours, they are required to declare a major to continue registration eligibility.
+Once students earn 60 credit hours, they must declare a major to continue registration eligibility.

 First Year